 Since the early 2010s, the collaboration between non-proximate ports has expanded.
 Port authorities develop partnerships to establish a commercial representation abroad, transfer know-how, and occasionally invest abroad.
 The motives relate to diverse goals ranging from marketing the port worldwide to ‘promote and/or sell the port’ (the customers-seeking principle), to control international transport networks a port forms part of (the efficiency and effectiveness principle) or gain a competitive advantage via additional knowledge, cutting-edge technologies, or new business opportunities.
 There are at least two ways that port cooperation expands beyond adjacent ports.
 The first is cooperation between the two ends of a logistics corridor to optimize freight flows between the two regions.
 The second is agreements to exchange information on port activities, management, organization, and technology.
 Port authorities with autonomy and a more business-like structure move towards a more entrepreneurial role that, apart from business development, involves internationalization strategies and partnerships that develop informally, such as signing memorandums of understanding.

-At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation, acts as an incentive for collaboration between both proximate and non-proximate port authorities.
-For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission the permission to present to newly formed liner shipping alliances a united front on several vital issues.
+At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation acts as an incentive for collaboration between both proximate and non-proximate port authorities.
+For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission permission to present a united front to newly formed liner shipping alliances on several vital issues.
 These port authorities are on the same coastline but 500 miles apart.
-As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they are seeking to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, and procurement, and for the efficient use of their facilities.
+As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they seek to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, procurement, and for the efficient use of their facilities.
 There are also adjacent ports forming alliances, such as the ports of Seattle and Tacoma forming the SeaTac Alliance, or neighboring terminals forming cooperation agreements.

 C. Merging of port authorities